asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 automatic.
 This means apps do not need to be coded with the intelligence to register with Kubernetes service discovery.
 Cluster `DNS` is based on open source `CoreCNS` project.

-### Packaging apps for Kubernetes
+### Packaging apps

 An app needs to tick a few boxes to run on a Kubernetes cluster.
 These include:

 1. Packages as a container image
 2. Wrapped the image as a container instance in a pod
 3. Deployed via a declarative config manifest file

 It goes like this.
 You write an application microservice in a language of your choice.
 Then you build it into a container image and store it in a registry.
 At this point the app service is containerized.
 Next you define a Kubernetes